 You can’t always rely on grocery delivery services for fresh produce.
+According to Lifehacker Guy, adding greens powder into the diet has become popular lately, as it is a great way to fill in any nutritional gaps.
+But of course, it won’t compare to the quantity and variety of nutrients that fresh produce offers.
 Luckily, we found these top 5 superfoods you can grow at home.

 Leafy greens, sweet berries, and even root vegetables can grow successfully with little experience.
 The more produce you plant, the better you become at it.

 It seems that the healthier a vegetable is, the more expensive it becomes.
 It’s why many people took to at-home gardening during the pandemic.